-- 72. If rollover relief does not apply, the value of the transfer is the market value of the land if s GC 1 applies, or the actual consideration provided for the transfer if s GC 1 does not apply. - 73.
+- 76. If rollover relief does not apply, the value of the transfer is the market value of the land if s GC 1 applies, or the actual consideration provided for the transfer if s GC 1 does not apply. - 77.
 Section GC 1 applies to the disposal of trading stock.
-The definition of "trading stock" includes land whose disposal would produce income under any of ss CB 6A to CB 15 (which relate to income from land).17
+The definition of "trading stock" includes land whose disposal would produce income under any of ss CB 6A to CB 15 (which relate to income from land).
+16 - 78.
+Section GC 1 will apply to a person who transfers their interest in land to an LTC (producing income under s CB 6A) if: